agrija9/Wind-Turbine-Anomaly-Detection-VRAE/README.md

 ## Train Model

-The ```main/ice_detection_vrae_multiple_classes.py``` script calls the VRAE model and trains it on the wind turbine data.
+The ```main.py``` script calls the VRAE model and trains it on the wind turbine data.
 It takes 1 hour to train for 500 epochs using an NVIDIA Tesla V100 GPU.

 To run this model, open a terminal, activate your conda environment and type

 ```
-ice_detection_vrae_multiple_classes.py -df 1 --hidden_size_1 128 --latent_length 5 -bs 64 -ne 100
+python main.py -df 1 --hidden_size_1 128 --latent_length 5 -bs 64 -ne 100
 ```

 The following are some hyperparameters that can be modified to train the model